 When I was item-free on the beach and playing the waves, they were incredible.
 The drawstring was tied tight, I felt no slippage, and I dove through wave after oncoming wave.

-But when I went hiking uphill on the Santa Cruz Island I needed to carry two extra-large smartphones, one in each pocket.
+But when I went hiking uphill on Santa Cruz Island I needed to carry two extra-large smartphones, one in each pocket.
 The two hand-pockets on the Baggies are nice and deep, great for storing items, but when I put something heavy in them the shorts sagged, no matter how tight I tied the drawstring.

 And, with two heavy phones in two deep pockets, they kept slapping the sides of my thighs with every step.